cctvfm/cascadence/software/README.md

 You can test that this worked by opening Arduino.
 Under `Tools --> Board` you should now see `CCTV - Cascadence (Attiny84 5V 8Mhz)`

+This is easier to do by downloading this entire repository and unzipping.

 ## 2. Micronucleus

 There's a few extra steps depending on what OS you're using